3 Best Hiking Trails in Brampton, ON

 Since 1957

-Hiking Walking Boating Pets Permitted on Leash Boat Rentals Private Functions Picnic Canoeing Pool and Splash Pad Picnics Tree Caching Trail Swimming Washrooms Cross Country Running Fitness Trail & Treetop Trekking
+Hiking Walking Boating Pets Permitted on Leash Boat Rentals Private Functions Picnic Pool and Splash Pad Picnics Swimming Washrooms Cross Country Running Fitness Trail Treetop Trekking Fishing Treecaching Trail Day Camps Medicine Wheel Garden

-Heart Lake Conservation Park features ten picnic sites and four outdoor fitness stations.
+Heart Lake Conservation Park features 10 picnic sites and 4 outdoor fitness stations.
 Heart Lake Conservation Park spans 169 hectares (418 acres).
 This park is managed by the Toronto and Region Conservation Authority (TRCA) within the Credit River watershed.
 Activities include hiking, fishing, swimming in an 840 square meter, 8-foot deep swimming pool, and Treetop Trekking.
-The park also offers day camps with shaded areas and picnic shelters for lunch breaks.
+The park also offers day camps with shaded areas and picnic shelters for lunch and snack times.
 The aerial park features eight courses, 10 zip lines and more than 75 aerial games.
 This is a fantastic place for families and friends to enjoy nature and outdoor activities.

 Reviews | Play Video | Write a Review